AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/user-and-group-sync-for-publish-tier.md

 The `com.adobe.granite.auth.oauth.provider` interface can be implemented with the OAuth provider of your choice.

+**Prerequisite:**

+As a best practice, always rely on the idP (Identity Provider) as a single point of truth when storing user-specific data.
+If the additional user information is stored in the local repository, which is not part of the idP, please enable [data synchronization](#data-synchronization-data-synchronization) by submitting a request to Customer Support indicating the appropriate program and environments.
+In addition to [data synchronization](#data-synchronization-data-synchronization), in the case of the SAML authentication provider, ensure that [dynamic group membership](https://experienceleague.adobe.com/en/docs/experience-manager-learn/cloud-service/authentication/saml-2-0) is enabled.

 ### Sticky sessions and Encapsulated Tokens {#sticky-sessions-and-encapsulated-tokens}

 AEM as a Cloud Service has cookie-based sticky sessions enabled, which ensures that an end-user is routed to the same publish node on each request.
-To increase performance, the encapsulated token feature is enabled by default so the user record in the repository does not need to be referenced on each request.
-If the publish node which an end-user has an affinity to is replaced, their user id record is available on the new publish node, as described in the data synchronization section below.
+To increase performance, the encapsulated token feature is required so the user record in the repository does not need to be referenced on each request.
+If the publish node which an end-user has an affinity to is replaced, their user id record is available on the new publish node, as described in the [data synchronization](#data-synchronization-data-synchronization) section below.

+To leverage the encapsulated token feature, please submit a request to Customer Support indicating the appropriate program and environments.
+More importantly, the encapsulated token can not be enabled without [data synchronization](#data-synchronization-data-synchronization) and must be enabled together.
+Therefore, carefully review the use case before enabling and ensure the feature is essential.

 ## User Profile {#user-profile}